jmonlong/epipopsv/README.md

 # Step 3: Compile the R-markdown reports

 The raw R-markdown reports are located in the `src` folder.
-The reports produced by these scripts are located in the `reports` folder.
 To recompile them simply run:

 ```r
 library(rmarkdown)